JLESC/jlesc.github.io/_projects/fmm_project.md

 The project was initiated at the JLESC meeting in November 2014.
 To provide a consistent interface for measuring and tuning parallel code performance some profound changes had to be made to the code.
 We started implementing an abstract parallelization layer for the FMSolvr library.
-This includes a threading approach for intra-node communication as well as a parallelization approach for inter-node communication via MPI.
+This especially includes a parallelization approach for inter-node communication via MPI.
-The adopted abstraction layer allows easier re- placement/improvement of different synchronization strategies within the code.
+The adopted abstraction layer allows easier replacement/improvement of different synchronization strategies within the code.

-Since this is a starting cooperation no project publications are available at the moment.
+Besides the structural changes, a latency-avoiding communication scheme was implemented to improve the strong scaling.
+Together with the automatic testing framework, scaling bottlenecks of the method can be investigated much easier.

 ## Visits and meetings
-Since this is a starting cooperation no visits have been initiated.
-The upcoming JLESC meeting at BSC will be used as a first project meeting.
+David Haensel will join the group of Pavan Balaji in Mai/June 2016 to develop a tasking scheme for the FMM based on Argobots.

 ## Impact and publications
 none yet.